Table of Contents

 Next, review the potential disadvantages of breaking out your plastic to pay your utility bills.

-• Could negatively affect your credit score: Not paying your credit card bill on time could mean your score takes a dip.
+• Could negatively impact credit scores: Not paying credit card bills on time may result in a drop in credit scores.
 Plus, if you use your credit card for more than just utility payments, racking up a large balance could affect your credit utilization ratio (the percentage of available credit you’re using on revolving credit accounts).
-Higher credit utilization could signal to credit scoring agencies and lenders you need to rely on credit in your financial life.
-As such, could lead to negative affects on your credit score.
+Higher credit utilization could signal to credit scoring agencies and lenders that you need to rely on credit in your financial life.
+As such, that might lead to a negative impact on your credit score.

 • Potentially pay fees: Some utility companies charge a convenience fee, which is typically a percentage of your bill amount.
 In most cases, this fee is to help offset the processing fees charged by credit card companies.
-The cost may not be able to offset any rewards you earn.
-Fees can also easily add up if you regularly use your credit card for utility payments.
+The cost may be more than any rewards you earn.
+Fees might also easily add up if you regularly use your credit card for utility payments.
 Consider carefully whether this payment method is the best financial choice.

 • Possible interest charges: Aside from potential negative effects on your credit score, you’ll end up paying interest on any balances you carry from month to month.
-Often, the rates are in the double digits and higher which means you end up paying more overall for your utilities.
+Generally, the interest rates on credit cards are high, which means you end up paying more overall for your utilities.

 Recommended: Does Paying Utility Bills Build Credit?